Understanding publishing agreements

 There is no publishing agreement

 Some publishers do not use publishing agreements, in which case, they only have the right to publish the work for the purpose it was submitted.
 For example, if an author submits an article to a particular journal and there is no agreement in place, the publisher can only publish the article in the issue for which it was submitted.
-They would not be able to re-publish the article in an annual collection of popular articles without the permission of the author.
+The publisher is not then able to re-publish the article in an annual collection of popular articles without the permission of the author.